 Over the course of his life, Leopold Sacher-Masoch published around 120 books.
 Whereas many were translated into French, only a fraction have appeared in English, and most are out of print and unknown even in their native German.
 The majority of the romances for which he is best known were variations on the popular theme established in Venus in Furs, but during his lifetime he was equally known for his depictions of the eastern provinces of the Austrian Empire and of their Jewish communities.
-Indeed the first of Sacher-Masoch’s works to be introduced into English were those depicting Jewish life: Der neue Hiob (The new Job), Der Ilau (Seraph: A Tale of Hungary), and Jewish Tales.
+Indeed the first of Sacher-Masoch’s works to be introduced into English were those depicting Jewish life: Der neue Hiob (The New Job), Der Ilau (Seraph: A Tale of Hungary), and Jewish Tales.
 These stories collected in Russische Hofsgeschichten (Tales of the Court of Catherine II) and Venus in Furs followed within a few years.
-In “Wandering Rocks” Leopold Bloom notices a volume of Tales from the Ghetto by Leopold Sacher-Masoch, but no volumes by Sacher-Masoch ever appeared under that precise title, which resembles instead Leopold Komperts Scenes from the Ghetto, from which Sacher-Masoch was accused of plagiarizing.
+In “Wandering Rocks,” Leopold Bloom notices a volume of Tales from the Ghetto by Leopold Sacher-Masoch, but no volumes by Sacher-Masoch ever appeared under that precise title, which resembles instead Leopold Kompert’s Scenes from the Ghetto, from which Sacher-Masoch was accused of plagiarizing.

 It is worth noting Sacher-Masoch’s intermittent work as a magazine editor.
 For nearly eight months between 1866-67 he ran the Gartenlaube für Österreich (an Austrian response to the popular German Gartenlaube), which was not only political in its competition with the German literary magazine, but revolutionary in its German translation of works from Austria’s provinces.
-In an open response to criticism, Sacher-Masoch wrote, “Wir werden das Oesterreicherthum vertreten als eine politische Nationalität, in der sich die natürlichen Nationalitäten, jede im vollen Genuße ihrer Rechte und Freiheiten, vereinen lassen” (We will represent Austrianness as a political nationality, in which the natural nationalities, each in full enjoyment of its rights and freedoms, are united) (Leopold Sacher-Masoch 337).
-In 1880 during his brief residence in Budapest, he edited and produced most of the content of Die Belletristische Blätter.
-While living in Leipzig he founded the literary and cultural review Auf der Höhe (1881-1885), which published translations of literature by Victor Hugo, Camille Flammarion, Dostoevesky, and lesser-known authors from eastern Europe, as well as critical essays in sociology, music theory, and art.
+In an open response to criticism, Sacher-Masoch wrote, “we will represent Austrianness as a political nationality, in which the natural nationalities, each in full enjoyment of its rights and freedoms, are united” (Leopold Sacher-Masoch 337).
+In 1880, during his brief residence in Budapest, he edited and produced most of the content of Die Belletristische Blätter.
+While living in Leipzig, he founded the literary and cultural review, Auf der Höhe (1881-1885), which published translations of literature by Victor Hugo, Camille Flammarion, Dostoevesky, and lesser-known authors from Eastern Europe, as well as critical essays in sociology, music theory, and art.

-Sacher-Masoch’s romantic works have been considered representative of the decadence of early modernist or fin-de-siecle male aesthetics.
+Sacher-Masoch’s romantic works have been considered representative of the decadence of early-Modernist or fin-de-siecle male aesthetics.
 Since Gilles Deleuze’s examination of Venus in Furs, the stylistic features of Sacher-Masoch’s writing have been associated with broader masochistic aesthetic practices and philosophical positions.
-On a cultural level his treatment of female characters has been linked to modern anxieties about the rising New woman and to parallel hierarchical tensions between nation and empire.
-Of course a massive number of psychoanalytical studies have been conducted in connection with his name, after Richard von Krafft-Ebing used it to coin the term Masochism in an 1890 article “Neue Forschungen auf dem Gebiet der Psychopathia sexualis” (New Research in the Area of Psychopathia Sexualis) before adding it to the book’s sixth edition, providing a basis for Sigmund’s Freud’s numerous investigations.
+On a cultural level, his treatment of female characters has been linked to modern anxieties about the rising New Woman, and to parallel hierarchical tensions between nation and empire.
+Of course, a massive number of psychoanalytical studies have been conducted in connection with his name, after Richard von Krafft-Ebing used it to coin the term Masochism in an 1890 article “Neue Forschungen auf dem Gebiet der Psychopathia sexualis” (New Research in the Area of Psychopathia Sexualis) before adding it to the book’s sixth edition, providing a basis for Sigmund’s Freud’s numerous investigations.

 Selected Works in English